VikParuchuri/texify/README.md

 # Training

 Texify was trained on latex images and paired equations from across the web.
 It includes the [im2latex](https://github.com/guillaumegenthial/im2latex) dataset.
-Training happened on 4x A6000 GPUs for 3 days.
+Training happened on 4x A6000s for 2 days (~6 epochs).

 # Commercial usage

 This model is trained on top of the openly licensed [Donut](https://huggingface.co/naver-clova-ix/donut-base) model, and thus can be used for commercial purposes.
+Model weights are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 # Thanks

 This work would not have been possible without lots of amazing open source work.
-I particularly want to acknowledge Lukas Blecher, whose work on Nougat and Latex-OCR was key for this project.
+I particularly want to acknowledge [Lukas Blecher](https://github.com/lukas-blecher), whose work on Nougat and pix2tex was key for this project.
 I learned a lot from his code, and used parts of it for texify.

 - [im2latex](https://github.com/guillaumegenthial/im2latex) - one of the datasets used for training
 - [Donut](https://huggingface.co/naver-clova-ix/donut-base) from Naver, the base model for texify
-- [Nougat](https://github.com/facebookresearch/nougat) - I used the tokenized from Nougat
+- [Nougat](https://github.com/facebookresearch/nougat) - I used the tokenizer from Nougat
 - [Latex-OCR](https://github.com/lukas-blecher/LaTeX-OCR) - The original open source Latex OCR project